scott-guthridge/pylibvna/docs/source/cal-model.rst

    :alt: Diagram showing 16-term error box between VNA and DUT

-We can compensate for most errors in the VNA, directional couplers, connectors, cables, text fixture and other components by modeling them as an "error box" sitting between a perfect VNA and the device under test (DUT).
+We can compensate for most errors in the VNA, directional couplers, connectors, cables, test fixture and other components by modeling them as an "error box" sitting between a perfect VNA and the device under test (DUT).
 During the calibration phase, we make measurements of known standards and from them, calculate the error terms of the error box.
 Later, when making measurements of a device under test, we mathematically remove (de-embed) the error box to correct the measurements.

-The **a1** and **a2** inputs into the error box are incident signals from the VNA to the DUT.
-Some VNA's measure these signals.
-When not measured, we assume that during the forward measurement, a1=1 and a2=0, and during the reverse measurement, a1=0 and a2=1.
+The **a1** and **a2** inputs into the error box are incident signals from the VNA to the error box.
+Ideally, all should be zero except for the currently sourcing port.
 The **b1** and **b2** outputs are the measured reflected signals from the DUT.
+More on this in the **a** and **b** Matrix and References section toward the end.

 The **x1**, **y1**, **x2**, and **y2** arrows define the "reference plane"
 that delineates the VNA from the DUT.